Gingerbread and Eggnog Ice Cream Cookie Sandwiches

 - 1 teaspoon ground ginger

-- Prepare Ice Cream: In a large bowl, whisk together the sugar and remaining 1/4 of sugar aggressively until the mixture is thick and pale yellow in color.
+- Prepare Eggnog Ice Cream (the day before): In a large bowl, whisk together the egg yolks and sugar aggressively until the mixture is thick and pale yellow in color.
 It should fall from the whisk in thick ribbons (otherwise known as ribbon stage).
-Combine the whole milk, heavy cream, and freshly grated nutmeg in a medium saucepan, and bring to a rolling boil.
+Combine the whole milk, heavy cream, and freshly grated nutmeg in a medium saucepan and bring to a rolling boil.
 Remove immediately from the heat.
-Temper the milk and cream mixture slowly into the eggs, whisking continuously.
+Temper the milk and cream mixture slowly into the egg yolk sugar mixture, whisking continuously.

 - Return the mixture to the saucepan and cook over low heat, stirring continuously, until the ice cream base has thickened and coats the back of a wooden spoon.
-Remove and pour custard into a large bowl, stir in the brandy, and allow the custard to cool completely, stirring every 5 or 10 minutes.
-Refrigerate base until cold or overnight, if preparing in advance.
+Remove and pour the custard into a large bowl set over an ice bath.
+Stir in the brandy and allow the custard to cool completely, stirring every 5 or 10 minutes.
+Refrigerate the base overnight or until chilled.
 Freeze the ice cream according to your ice cream maker’s manufacturer’s directions.
-Right before the ice cream is finishing churning, add the chopped candied ginger.
-Line the bottom and sides of an 8-inch cake pan with wax paper.
-Spread the ice cream into the cake pan with an offset spatula until it is in a smooth, flat layer.
-Cover with plastic wrap and foil, and allow to freeze for 4 to 6 hours, or preferably overnight.
+Just before the ice cream is finishing churning, add the chopped candied ginger.
+Line the bottom and sides of an 8-inch (20 cm) cake pan with wax paper.
+Spread the ice cream into the cake pan with an offset spatula until it is in a smooth flat layer.
+Cover with plastic wrap and foil, and allow to freeze for 4 to 6 hours or preferably overnight.

-- Prepare Gingerbread Cookies: Preheat the oven to 350 degrees Fahrenheit.
-Line a large baking sheet with a Silpat mat or parchment paper and set aside.
+- Prepare Gingerbread Cookies: Preheat the oven to 350°F (175°C) with a rack in the center position.
+Line a half sheet pan with parchment paper and set aside.
 In a medium bowl, whisk together the all-purpose flour, granulated sugar, ginger, cinnamon, baking soda, and salt.
-Add the molasses, oil, and egg and whisk to combine.
+Add the molasses, oil, and half (beaten) egg and whisk to combine.
 Slowly pour in the boiling water and whisk until smooth.
 The batter will be thick.

-- Drop the dough in balls (the dough should yield 12 cookies) with a spoon, or small scoop, onto the baking sheet--leaving the cookies at least an inch apart.
-Bake at 350 degrees for 10-12 minutes.
-Allow the cookies to cool on the pan for 5 minutes, before transferring to a rack to cool completely.
+- Scoop the dough into balls (the dough should yield 12 cookies) and place onto the lined sheet pan, setting hte cookies at least 1-inch apart.
+Bake for 10 to 12 minutes.
+Transfer to a rack and allow the cookies to cool on the pan for 5 minutes, before transferring to a rack to cool completely.

-- Assemble the Sandwiches: Once the ice cream has chilled substantially, remove from the freezer and lift the ice cream out of the cake pan.
-Using a 2.5-inch biscuit cutter, cut the ice cream into six discs (the ice cream should be very firm, but not difficult to cut).
+- Assemble the Ice Cream Sandwiches: Once the ice cream has chilled, remove from the freezer and lift the ice cream out of the cake pan.
+Using a 2½-inch biscuit cutter, cut the ice cream into six discs (the ice cream should be very firm, but not difficult to cut).
 For each ice cream sandwich, place 1 disc of ice cream between 2 gingerbread cookies.
 Gently press together (ice cream should spread to edge of cookies).
-Serve immediately, or set them carefully into one layer in a large Ziploc freezer bag (lay flat on the bottom of a freezer drawer or shelf) and freeze until ready to use.
+Serve immediately or wrap well and freeze until ready to serve.